 Missouri Ag Department orders temporary halt to dicamba use

-JEFFERSON CITY, Mo.
-(AP) — The Missouri Department of Agriculture has ordered a temporary end to the use and sales of products labeled for agricultural use that contain the herbicide dicamba, effective immediately.
+JEFFERSON CITY (AP) — The Missouri Department of Agriculture has ordered a temporary end to the use and sales of products labeled for agricultural use that contain the herbicide dicamba, effective immediately.

 The state has received more than 130 complaints this year from farmers who say the chemical has drifted onto their lands and damaged their crops.
 The agriculture department said in a news release Friday the drift has allegedly damaged thousands of acres of crops.
 The majority of damage has been reported in southeast Missouri.